-ASN has issued standards for cooking salt (NS 03-017), iodinated cooking salt (NS 03-037), and other standards to determine requirements in terms of iodine content in cooking salt.
-In 2008, Senegal had standards for adding nutritious elements to food (NS 03-08), including iron and folic acid in bread flour, and Vitamin A in vegetable oils.
+The Association Senegalaise de Normalisation (ASN) issued standards for cooking salt (NS 03-017), iodinated cooking salt (NS 03-037), and requirements for iodine content in cooking salt.
+The standard for the addition of nutritious elements into food (NS 03-08) includes iron and folic acid in bread flour, and Vitamin A in vegetable oils.
 For other food additives, Senegal relies on standards validated and applied in the export country or on the Codex General Standards for Food Standards (Stan 195-1995).